nixworks/public/news/2015/12/18/index.md

 ##### Yemeni Civil War (2015)
 ### [Two ballistic missiles are fired from Yemen at Saudi Arabia, one of which is intercepted by the kingdom's air defences, while the other missile lands near the city of Najran, according to a coalition statement on Saudi state media.
 No casualties have been reported. ](/news/2015/12/18/two-ballistic-missiles-are-fired-from-yemen-at-saudi-arabia-one-of-which-is-intercepted-by-the-kingdom-s-air-defences-while-the-other-miss.md)
-_Context: Najran, Saudi, Saudi Arabian-led intervention in Yemen, Saudi state media, Yemen, Yemeni Civil War (2015)_
+_Context: Najran, Saudi Arabia, Saudi Arabian-led intervention in Yemen, Saudi state media, Yemen, Yemeni Civil War (2015)_

 ## [Previous Day...](/news/2015/12/17/index.md)